BBC CHEVY HYDRAULIC ROLLER CAM EXTREME TORQUE TURN KEY 454/468 CUBIC INCH ENGINE 600 HP & 539 lb. feet of torque at 5300 rpm

 We have dynoed at least 300 engines with the Procomp heads and they performed faultlessly.
 We have never experienced failure of any kind with the Procomp bbc heads.
 See important article concerning the PC heads at the bottom of the ad.

 Fel Pro 1017 premium race grade series head gaskets, ARP head bolts, and rocker studs.

 Pictured below is our Speedmaster single plane intake.
-We also offer the Edelbrock line of single and dual plane intakes as an upgrade.
+We also offer the Edelbrock RPM Air Gap intake as an alternate choice.

-We are offering three cam choices listed below in this engine.
+We are offering two cam choices listed below in this engine.
 Read the specs carefully.

 Cam Choice # 1 By Comp Cams.

 Peak advertised hp of 600 would come in around 6100 rpm.
 A 2750-3000 stall converter is recommended for better acceleration when using this cam and a final gear of 3.55 or numerically higher.
 With our single plane intake, this cam will achieve the advertised horse power.
 Cam lope is radical at idle.
 Street manners are not this cams strong point.
 Vehicles weighing over 4250 should not use this cam choice.

 Cam Choice # 2 By Comp Cams.

 Cam choice # 2 offers increased drivability and improved low end power, with very little sacrifice of the max power as compared to cam choice # 1, a 15-20 hp decrease at the most.
 The torque numbers will remain nearly the same and come in approximately 150 rpm lower compared to cam choice # 1.
 Valve train stability and longevity is increased with this cam.
 This cam is recommended for use in light to medium weight vehicles with tall gearing, and sport trucks.
 Max power will be achieved at approx. 5850 rpm.
 You may use the single plane intake with this cam and not affect the low end power to any noticeable amount.